OEFDataScience/Lagrange/index.md

 * Provides new data about election announcements, delays, and outcomes
 * Includes information about current conditions and scheduled future events, making it ideal for event forecasting.

-## Coding Guides and Technical Notes:

-A codebook for REIGN variables can be found [here](https://github.com/OEFDataScience/REIGN/blob/master/REIGN%20Data%20Variable%20Description.pdf), or manually navigated to in the repository file system.
-Technical notes can be found [here](https://github.com/OEFDataScience/REIGN/blob/master/REIGN%20Data%20Technical%20Notes.pdf), or manually navigated to in the repository file system.

 ## Citation:

 Bell, Curtis.
 2016.
 The Rulers, Elections, and Irregular Governance Dataset (REIGN).
 Broomfield, CO: OEF Research.
 Available at oefresearch.org